 The increase in debt in the short to medium term may lead to a further decrease in the Council's credit rating.
-In its review before the Three Year Plan, Standard & Poor's commented that while they consider the Council's financial strategy to be prudent, Council's credit rating would likely be reviewed if its net debt exceeded 180 per cent of revenue or net interest exceeded 9 per cent of revenue.
+In its review at the end of the 2015 calendar year, Standard & Poor's removed the Council from negative watch and reconfirmed its A+ rating.
+It also commented that while they consider the Council's financial strategy to be prudent, Council's credit rating would likely be reviewed if its net debt exceeded 180 per cent of revenue or net interest exceeded 9 per cent of revenue.
 (Standard and Poor's use different ratios and inputs for their purposes compared with those set by LGFA).
 Council debt ratio peaks in 2020 as a result of the rebuild borrowing.
 If the capital programme proceeds as forecast, Council will exceed these two ratios, but not the LGFA covenants.
-As a result it will come under close scrutiny by Standard & Poor's consider the group results which have improved ratios due to CCHL's strong operating revenues.
+As a result it will come under close scrutiny by Standard & Poor's.
+However, it does not automatically follow that the Council will be downgraded.
+In making their assessment Standard & Poor's consider the group results which have improved ratios due to CCHL's strong operating revenues.
 Their assessment also includes the economy, the entity's financial management, liquidity, and budgetary performance, and flexibility.
 They also consider the stability of the governance and executive management and its willingness to make hard decisions.